 2. If everything has an explanation, then what's God's?
 Notice premise 1 says that everything that exists has an explanation, "either in the necessity of its own nature or in an outside source."
 Since God by definition doesn't depend on anything else for his existence, he is not contingent.
+God is a self-existent being — existence is part of his very essence or nature.
 Thus, the explanation for God's existence is in the necessity of his own nature, not in an outside source.
-Perhaps this helps to explain why in the biblical narrative God identifies himself simply as, "I AM" (e.g. Exodus 3:14).
+Perhaps this helps to explain why in the biblical narrative God identifies himself to Moses simply as, "I AM" (e.g. Exodus 3:14).
 God (if he exists) just is.
 There's no further explanation.

 3. There's no possible way we could know the explanation for everything.
 I totally agree!
 Good thing the argument doesn't say that.
 It merely says there is an explanation for everything that exists.
 It makes no claim about how much we can know.

 4. If God is a necessary thing, and he created the universe, then doesn't that make the universe necessary as well?
 No, it doesn't.
 If God is a personal agent (i.e. can make choices), then it's possible that he could have chosen not to create the world.
 Hence, the universe is still contingent.